 Directors Responsibility Statement

-Pursuant to Section 134(3)(c) of the Companies Act 2013 in relation to financialstatements of the company for the year ended 31st March 2019 the board ofdirectors state that:-
+Pursuant to Section l34(3)(c) of the Companies Act 2013 in relation to FinancialStatements of the Company for the year ended March 31 2021 the Board of Directors statethat:

-c) Proper and care has been taken for the maintenance of adequate accounting records inaccordance with the provisions of the Companies Act 2013 for safeguarding the assets ofthe company and for preventing and detecting fraud and other irregularities.
+c) The Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-d) The financial statements have been prepared on a going concern basis.
+d) The Directors had prepared the annual accounts on a going concern basis;

 Related Party Transactions

-In accordance with Section 134(3)(h) of the Companies Act 2013 and Rule 8(2) of theCompanies (Accounts) Rules 2014 the particulars of contract(s) or arrangement(s) enteredinto by the Company with related parties referred to in Section 188(1) in Form AOC-2 isattached as "Annexure II" to this Board's Report.
+In accordance with Section l34(3)(h) of the Companies Act 2013 and Rule 8(2) of theCompanies (Accounts) Rules 2014 the particulars of contract(s) or arrangement(s) enteredinto by the Company with related parties referred to in Section 188(1) in Form AOC-2 isattached as "Annexure - II" to this Board's Report.

 Vigil Mechanism/Whistle Blower Policy